Aronnax9000/Vega816/README.md

 In scenarios where the IRQ Dispatcher is not installed, a jumper on the Quad 64B IO Bus (NMI Dispatch Bypass) can be used to direct IRQA7, IRQB7, both, or neither, to NMI.

-### Offset of 7 triggers RESB interrupt handler for W65C816
+#### Offset of 7 triggers RESB interrupt handler for W65C816

 Note that, when the 65816 is running in native mode, if an IRQ priority of 7 (0x111) is asserted on Y0-Y2, the vector offset will result in the RESET vector being pulled.
 Since no actual hardware reset has occurred, if the reset handler relies on a hardware reset having taken place, unpredictable state may occur.
 It is generally advised to avoid the use of IRQ priority 7 when the CPU is in native mode.
+Alternatively, IRQ priority 7 may be rerouted to NMI, either through the IRQ Dispatcher, or a jumper on the Quad 64B IO Bus.

-### Details of Vector Pull address rewriting
+#### Details of Vector Pull address rewriting
 The W65C816 datasheet gives this table of interrupt vectors which lie between $00FFE4 and $00FFFC
 ```
 Address Function Last Octet (binary)